5 from 4 votes

 Spaghetti alla nerano on a white plate with a fork.

-Spaghetti alla Nerano (fried zucchini pasta) consists of lightly fried zucchini nestled in creamy provolone and parmigiano cheese-covered spaghetti.
-It's an easy and popular Italian dinner recipe that's basically a summertime love language!
+Spaghetti alla Nerano (Fried Zucchini Pasta) consists of lightly fried zucchini nestled in creamy provolone and parmigiano cheese-covered spaghetti.
+Enjoy this beautiful, simple, summertime pasta for a winning lunch or dinner.

 Equipment